justinmeiners/justinmeiners.github.io/quake-entities/README.md

 **07/20/2022**

-The Quake engine has influenced an incredible number of games through direct licensing (games like Half-Life and Star Wars: Jedi Knights), modders bringing its concepts to other studios, and competitors trying to best it (especially Unreal).
+The Quake Engine has had an incredible influence on game technology.
+It was heavily licensed, including hit titles like Half-Life, Call of Duty, and Star Wars: Jedi Knights.
+Perhaps most impactful is the many developers who learned to make games by modding it, and brought its principles to other studios and engines.

-Most of what's been written about it focuses on the [3D graphics][abrash-graphics], or client/server [networking][quake-3-networking].
+Most of what's been written about the Quake Engine focuses on the [3D rendering technology][abrash-graphics], or [multiplayer networking][quake-3-networking].
-But, much overlooked is the innovative entity system which allows the game to simulate objects and level designers to create interactive scenarios.
+But, much overlooked is the innovative *entity system*, the paradigm that allows level designers to craft dynamic interactions, without writing code.

-In this article I want to provide a brief overview of the Quake entity system and its design (for Quake generally, not just Quake 1).
+In this article I want to provide a brief overview of the Quake entity system and its design principles.
-Of particular interest to me is it's similarity to the UNIX philosophy.
+Of particular interest to me is it's similarity to the design philosophy behind UNIX.
-Both designs can be summarized as having one primary substance (a unifying concept) and a language (the shell) for combining simple behaviors in emergent ways.
+Both designs can be summarized as having one primary substance (files in UNIX) and a language for combining simple behaviors in emergent ways (the shell) .

 [source-engine]: https://developer.valvesoftware.com/wiki/SDK_Docs
 [quake-3-networking]: https://fabiensanglard.net/quake3/network.php